amanullahanis12-cmyk/python-2-final-api-db-backend-data-processing-/README.md

 Step 3: Enter a season

-When prompted, enter a season in the format YYYY-YYYY
+When prompted, enter a valid season in the format YYYY-YYYY

 Valid seasons from the code: